Θέλετε αναζητήσετε τη σχετική ερώτηση και απάντηση στη γλώσσα σας; Αλλάξτε τη γλώσσα στο αναπτυσσόμενο μενού ανωτέρω.

 - The substance can also be registered directly by its EU-27/EEA-based importer(s).

-Once the UK withdrawal from the EU takes effect on 30 March 2019, your supplier will no longer qualify as an EU company.
+Once the UK withdrawal from the EU takes effect, your supplier will no longer qualify as an EU company.
 Therefore, you will need to ask your UK-based supplier if they will appoint an Only Representative to cover the necessary REACH registrations for the component substances of the mixture.
 If not, you will need to submit the relevant registrations as an importer yourself to be legally on the EU internal market.

 Under CLP, you will now be the importer and thus will have the obligation to ensure that the imported mixture is correctly classified, labelled and packaged.
 You may also have the notification obligation to the Classification and Labelling Inventory.